 - Damage, Destroying, or Illegally Activating Parking Gates: $50

-- DMV check fee: $10
+- DMV Check Fee: $10

 There is no parking, standing with flashers on, or driving on Academic Alley in front of or around Powell Campus Center except for delivery trucks and those with a valid University handicap permit.
-All others will be ticketed
+All others will be ticketed.

 Violations may be appealed within five school days from the date of issuance.
 After this time no appeals will be accepted.

 Repeated failure to abide by traffic regulations is reflective of a behavioral pattern inconsistent with acceptable citizenship standards at Alfred University.
-In extreme cases, the Student Affairs staff can initiate disciplinary action against the chronic offender through normal disciplinary channels.
+In extreme cases, the Student Experience staff can initiate disciplinary action against the chronic offender through normal disciplinary channels.

 All vehicles, including automobiles, truck, motorcycles, and other licensed vehicles to be operated or parked on University property, must be registered immediately upon bringing it to campus with the Office of Public Safety in the Physical Plant Building.